Brad Cohen: Hallmark Hall of Fame movie

 The book was made into a Hallmark Hall of Fame TV movie Front of the Class; the movie aired on CBS on December 7, 2008.

 Following his 2006 appearance on The Oprah Winfrey Show, in 2007 Cohen spoke at a conference after Timothy Shriver of the Special Olympics.
 According to Shriver, "The audience 'was laughing, then crying, then laughing, then crying, then cheering, and at the end, they gave him a huge standing ovation.'"
 Shriver suggested the movie to Cohen, and became the executive producer one year later.
 Cohen was concerned that the movie should stay truthful and avoid sensationalizing Tourette syndrome.
 He was pleased with the overall result, although he noted some dates in his life were sped up for effect (for example, the date of his wedding).
 Cohen said the portrayal of his tics is "very, very authentic".

 Although tics steadily decline for most children as they pass through adolescence, Cohen still has frequent and loud vocal tics and barking.
 He joked: "I'm hoping I don't get kicked out of my own movie."

+Foundation

+Cohen established the Brad Cohen Tourette Foundation, a 501(c)(3) non-profit, to provide funding for children with Tourette Syndrome to attend "camp or other social activit[ies]."